-While steaming hot showers feel wonderful after a long day at work or a tough workout, cleaning your skin and hair with cold water also has many hidden benefits.
+While steaming hot showers feel wonderful after a long day at work or a tough workout, washing your skin and hair with cold water also has many hidden benefits.

-So, why are cold showers good for you?
+Are cold showers good for you?

-They’re good for circulation
+- They’re good for circulation

 By reducing your core body temperature through showering or bathing in cold water, your body has to work harder and faster to warm itself up.
 It does this by increasing blood flow to the surface of your skin, therefore promoting healthy circulation.1

 They can soothe sore muscles

 Wondering why?
 It’s for the same reason that cold water impacts circulation.
-The cooler temperature promotes faster blood flow, allowing more blood to be delivered to areas which are sore.2
+The cooler temperature promotes faster blood flow, allowing more blood to be delivered to areas that are sore.2

 Studies show they may help depression

-Having regular cold showers is thought to have the same sort of effect, as they trigger electrical impulses in the brain, they help to boost your energy levels making you feel more alert.3
+Having regular cold showers is thought to have the same sort of effect, as they trigger electrical impulses in the brain that help to boost your energy levels, making you feel more alert.3

 They can make your hair look healthier and shinier

 Rinsing yourself off with cold water after you’ve shampooed could make your hair appear shinier.
 That’s because warm water opens up the follicles in our hair so they can be cleaned and conditioned.

 They could support your immune system